System Design Space

 Who is this book for?

-• Building Microservices — theory and target state
+• Building Microservices — the target model of service architecture.

-• DDIA — deep understanding of distributed data
+• DDIA — deeper trade-offs around distributed data and consistency.

 Where to find the book